-This 5’ X 5’ X 4’ kennel is recommended for small to medium size breeds, although expansion panels are available for larger dogs.
+This 5’ X 5’ X 4’ dog kennel is recommended for small to medium size breeds, although expansion panels are available for large dogs.
 The rust-proof gate is sturdy and swings open for the left or right depending on what is convenient for you.

 One of the only drawbacks of this model is that it’s heavy for travel at 95 pounds.
 Beyond that, however, this is a great spacious option for your pup.